AswanthAnu/Taxi_datset/README.md

-# Taxi_datset
+# Taxi_dataset
-Using python libraries like numpy, pandas, matplotlib, seaborn .
+Using Numpy I just explored the data.